Wraithers/akhare-portfolio/README.md

   * `scss/` - Scss files go here
   * `tmp` - Any tmp files before final processing go here for holding, cleaned later
   * `.scss-lint.yml` - Config file for Sublimelint 3 Scss linter
+  * `Gruntfile.js` - Config for Grunt build and watch tasks
+  * `package.json` - Package with all Grunt files used in the project